The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Introduction

 The basic requirements for the statistical studies of planets are detections of planets and the determination of planet properties.
 However, discoveries and characterizations of microlensing planets depend on the interpretation of anomalies in the observed light curves.
 Even when these anomalies can be described by a planetary model, there may exist alternative interpretations that also provide sufficient descriptions for the putative planetary anomalies.
 In other words, degenerate solutions of the light curves can be obstacles to prevent either secure discoveries of planets or the unique determination of their properties.

 For example, the degeneracy between two interpretations of the binary-lens and single-source (2L1S) and the single-lens and binary-source (1L2S) can be a severe obstacle.
 If this 2L1S/1L2S degeneracy exists, we cannot claim a secure discovery of the planet unless the degeneracy is resolved. \citet{gaudi98} first pointed out this 2L1S/1L2S degeneracy by showing that a certain class of 1L2S model can resemble a planetary anomaly in the lensing light curve.
 In particular, he focused on planetary events that exhibit small, short-duration positive deviations from a single-lens, single-source (1L1S) light curve.
-To produce a similar anomaly on the light curve using a 1L2S model, the brightness of the companion should be much fainter than the primary.
-In addition, the companion should pass very close (in projection) to the lens.
+To produce a similar anomaly in the light curve using a 1L2S model, the brightness of the companion should be much fainter than the primary (the flux ratio of the secondary and primary, $\epsilon \equiv F_{2}/F_{1}$, should be from $\epsilon \sim 10^{-2}$ to $\sim 10^{-4}$).
+In addition, the companion should pass very close (in projection) to the lens (this impact factor for the secondary, $u_{0,S2}$, depends on the maximum amplitude, $\delta_{\rm max}$, of the planet-like anomaly with the flux ratio: $u_{0,S2} \lesssim \epsilon / {\delta_{\rm max}}$).

 Indeed, there are discoveries of microlensing planet candidates, which could be interpreted by both 2L1S and 1L2S models. \citet{beaulieu06} found a clear planetary deviation (i.e., a small, short-duration positive deviation) in a microlensing event, OGLE-2005-BLG-390.
 They also found the 2L1S/1L2S degeneracy that plausibly described the anomaly.
 However, the 1L2S interpretation was rejected by the detailed light curve analysis.
 Thus, they could claim the secure discovery of a planet, whose mass they estimated to be $5.5\,M_{\oplus}$. \citet{hwang13} also showed a microlensing event that had the 2L1S/1L2S degeneracy.
 The light curve of this work exhibits a planet-like anomaly (i.e., the strong positive deviation) that can be explained by either the 2L1S (including a planet) or 1L2S interpretations.
 They successfully resolved this degeneracy using multi-band observations revealing that the event was produced by two sources, rather than a planetary system.
 In addition, \citet{dominik19} recently presented a long timescale ($t_{\rm E}\sim 300$ days) microlensing event, which can be explained either 2L1S or 1L2S interpretations.
 Their 2L1S model indicates that the lens system might be a planet with the mass $\sim45\, M_{\oplus}$ orbiting an M-dwarf host star ($\sim0.35\, M_{\odot}$).
 However, they also find a competitive 1L2S model that indicates that the lens might be a brown-dwarf ($0.046\, M_{\odot}$).
 The light curve data cannot resolve this degeneracy, but they suggest future observations may be able to resolve this severe degeneracy.